 First, let’s establish what credit is and what good credit looks like.

 Personal credit is your ability to borrow money or access goods and services with the understanding that you’ll pay for those things later.
 Good credit means you’ve demonstrated a consistent history of paying what you owe, when you owe it.
 It tells the lender what kind of asset you are.
 Are you a good bet, or a risky one?
 Your credit score is basically a ranking on that risk scale.
 If you have a great credit score, it’s more likely the lender will give you credit approval.
 Beyond access to credit, this can also result in higher limits and better interest rates.

 Good credit is generally considered to be a score of 670 or higher and borrowers who achieve this score are more likely to receive credit approval.
 Anything below 670 will classify the borrowers as having “fair” or “poor” credit.
 Young people often fall into this category because they have no credit history.
 Without history the risk is unknown, and lenders aren’t optimistic by default.

 Are Benefits of Good Credit Really That Good?

 Oh yeah.
-From access to credit cards and loans to lower interest rates on both, good credit will save you major cash in the long run.
+From access to credit cards (or access to cards with better perks) and loans to lower interest rates on both, good credit will save you major cash in the long run.
 A good credit score also gives you more access to types of cards and loans, meaning you have negotiating power when it comes to terms and rates.